Skip to main content

 Traces hold full prompts and outputs.
 If they ship to a separate observability product, that product's region is your residency answer.

-Where do knowledge bases and files live?
+Where do retrieval systems and files live?

 Embeddings and uploaded documents are personal data too when the source documents are.
 Ask for the storage region of every plane, not just the primary database.